Critique and Crisis: Caspar Hirschi

-In a re-reading, Michael Schwartz has subjected the book to a detailed critique.
-His most important points of criticism, alongside historiographical misjudgments and his support for the absolutist understanding of politics.
+Michael Schwartz

-Schwartz's misjudgments include Koselleck's definition of the absolutist state; it ignores the fact that there was often no causal relationship between confessional civil war and the emergence of absolutism in European reality (p.
+In a later assessment, Michael Schwartz subjected Critique and Crisis to a detailed critique.
+Identifying what he saw as historiographical errors, he argues that Koselleck adopts an overly sympathetic view of the absolutist understanding of politics.
+He further argues that Koselleck's account of the absolutist state overlooks the fact that, in many parts of Europe, there was often no causal relationship between confessional civil war and the emergence of absolutism (p.
 38).
-His equation - Enlightenment versus absolutism = revolution and totalitarianism - is also unfounded, as the path to modernity in Europe was taken through both revolution and reform (p.
+Schwartz also rejected Koselleck's implied historical sequence in which opposition to absolutism leads through revolution to totalitarianism, as the path to modernity in Europe was taken through both revolution and reform (p.
 54).

-Koselleck engages in apologetics of the political when he accuses the Enlightenment of having presumed to negate the autonomy of the political by means of utopian constructions, thereby laying the foundation for modern utopian-ideological totalitarianism (p.
+Continuing, Schwartz argues that Koselleck engages in apologetics of the political when he accuses the Enlightenment of having presumed to negate the autonomy of the political via utopian constructions, thereby laying the foundation for modern utopian-ideological totalitarianism (p.
 35).
-In doing so, he made a historico-philosophically normative verdict on an unpleasant historical process (p.
+In doing so, Schwartz contends, Koselleck made a historico-philosophically normative verdict on a complex historical process (p.
 53).
-Moreover, in his moral disqualification and schematic distortion of the Enlightenment, he uses the same hypercritical means that he imputes to the totalitarian philosophy of history (p.
+Moreover, Schwartz argues that, in his moral disqualification and schematic distortion of the Enlightenment, Koselleck employs the same hypercritical methods that he attributes to the totalitarian philosophy of history (p.
 47).

-Schwartz summarizes his concluding judgment by stating that Koselleck's "vacillation between anti-enlightenment moralism and historical-philosophical fatalism [...] accumulates in the attitude of the moralizing-criticizing apologist of a 'politics'", "which is supposed to act free of all morality and criticism" (p.
+Schwartz concludes by stating that Koselleck's "vacillation between anti-enlightenment moralism and historical-philosophical fatalism accumulates in the attitude of the moralizing-criticizing apologist of a 'politics'", "which is supposed to act free of all morality and criticism" (p.
 57).